 “We needed to digitize and automate our workflows from paper into the cloud.
 We have a lot of hard copy forms that were not being tracked properly, and the process was more complicated than it needed to be leading to loss of information and rework.”

-In order to address the problems and complexities created by paper-based workflows, Lokhorst put in place a form in BIM 360 as a checklist so that every room in the building could be checked for flaws, mistakes, and defects.
-They chose the construction management platform due to its ease of use and the fact that they could work within a single platform, keeping all their forms and data in a centralised location.
-They also needed the Cloud functionality to eliminate the need to sync, keeping all data live and up to date.
+To address the problems and complexities created by paper-based workflows, Lokhorst put a form in BIM 360 as a checklist so that every room in the building could be checked for flaws, mistakes, and defects efficiently and effectively.
+The connectivity of BIM 360 eliminated the need to sync, keeping all data live and up to date.

 Project managers and subcontractors would use smart devices to access the forms for reporting issues in BIM 360, simplifying reporting and issue management.
 This approach also allowed teams to include digital photos of the issues, so contractors knew precisely where to go and what to do.
 Having a digital system also increased the signoff and handover process, giving clients complete visibility into projects.

 Eliminating paper forms made project management workflows much more efficient, reducing the time required to resolve issues by 46%.
 It also made resolving them much easier: